Dave’s Authentic Chinese Pork Dumplings Recipe is not just an appetizer. Oh no, it’s so good, it’s what’s for dinner!

 But it has been just another one of the many blessings and benefits of this whole experience.

-Dave has cooked for us, shared techniques, and taught us and many of our extended family how to make some of his favorite traditional foods.
+Dave has cooked for us, shared techniques, and taught many of our extended family and us how to make some of his favorite traditional foods.